 - In determining the appropriate form of consent, Enom shall take into account the sensitivity of the personal information and the reasonable expectations of its customers.

 - A customer may withdraw consent at any time, subject to legal, regulatory, or contractual restrictions and reasonable notice.
+For example, if consent is required to perform the service requested by the customer, withdrawal of consent may result in termination of the service.
 Customers may contact Enom at the address below for more information regarding the implications of doing so.

 Enom shall limit the collection of personal information to that which is necessary for the identified purposes.
 Enom shall collect personal information by fair and lawful means.